Sulfates and Curly/Wavy Hair Guide

 The number of units can change, and this changes how the specific type of SLES interacts with everything else: water, oil and other surfactant molecules.
 Having these ethoxy units means less SLES will wander off on its own (and into your skin) compared to SLS.

+The process is known as ethoxylation.
 She also notes that depending on the formulation, sulfate shampoos can be gentler than sulfate-free shampoos.

 Ingredients in this Category